huckiyang/Voice2Series-Reprogramming/README.md

 Tensorflow 2.2 (CUDA=10.0) and Kapre 0.2.0.

 - PyTorch noted: Echo to many interests from the community, we will also provide Pytorch V2S layers and frameworks around this September, incoperating the new torch audio layers.
-Feel free to email the authors for further reprogramming collaboration.
+Feel free to email the authors for `further reprogramming collaboration`.

 - option 1 (from yml)